open-policy-agent/contrib/cloud-foundry/README.md

 ## Testing Configuration and Validation

 The main point of this repo is to run [conftest](https://github.com/instrumenta/conftest) against the OPA policies contained within.
-Something like this

-Let's make a yaml file as dummy configuration file for the Pivotal Application Service or a Cloud Foundry Application Runtime.
-In the root of this directory
+For example, suppose you're a developer writing a configuration file for the Pivotal Application Service or a Cloud Foundry Application Runtime.
+In the root of this directory do the following.

 ```sh
 $ cat > /tmp/pas.yml <<-EOF